-There should be NO combustible material (i.e. furniture) placed within a distance of 900mm from any surface of the stove.
+There should be NO furniture placed within a distance of 900mm from any surface of the stove.

 Note: combustible material refers to any material that will degrade when subjected to heat e.g. plaster.

 INSTALLATION OF BOILER MODELS

 We strongly recommend that a knowledgeable, experienced and qualified plumbing and heating engineer is responsible for the design and installation of the heating and hot water system.
 Hunter Stoves Ltd cannot accept responsibility for any consequential loss, however caused, due to under or over specification of the appliance in any installation.